Collapsibility to a subcomplex of a given dimension is NP-complete: Collapsibility and discrete Morse theory

 \problem{\coll{d}{k} (equivalent form)} {Non-negative integers $d > k$.} {A finite $d$-dimensional simplicial complex $X$.} {Does $X$ admit an acyclic matching such that all critical simplices have dimension $\leq k$?}

-To simplify the proof of Theorem \ref{thm:reduction} we quote the following useful lemma from \cite{kozlov2007combinatorial}, adapting it to our notation.
+To simplify the proof of Theorem \ref{thm:reduction} we quote the following useful result from \cite{kozlov2007combinatorial}, adapting it to our notation.

-\begin{theorem}[Patchwork theorem, \cite{kozlov2007combinatorial}] Let $P$ be a poset.
-Let $\varphi\colon X \to P$ be an order-preserving map (where the order on $X$ is given by inclusion), and assume to have acyclic matchings on subposets $\varphi^{-1}(p)$ for all $p\in P$.
+\begin{theorem}[Patchwork theorem {\cite[Theorem 11.10]{kozlov2007combinatorial}}] Let $P$ be a poset.
+Let $\varphi\colon X \to P$ be an order-preserving map (where $X$ is ordered by inclusion), and assume to have acyclic matchings on subposets $\varphi^{-1}(p)$ for all $p\in P$.
 Then the union of these matchings is itself an acyclic matching on $X$. \end{theorem}

-Notice that the subposets $\varphi^{-1}(p)$ are not subcomplexes of $X$ in general, but still they have a well-defined Hasse diagram (the induced subgraph of $H(X)$).
+Notice that the subposets $\varphi^{-1}(p)$ are not subcomplexes of $X$ in general, but they still have a well-defined Hasse diagram (the induced subgraph of $H(X)$).
 Thus all the previous definitions (matching, critical simplex, acyclic matching) apply also to each subposet.